drovani/drovani.github.io/_posts/2017/2017-02-24-22-Month-Status-Report.md

 Other side projects would include putting together all of the shiny automated build routines that all of the big projects have.
 Being able to have Pull Requests kick off builds to make sure nothing breaks - that would be cool.
 Turning all of the projects into NuGet packages and making them a little more portable would be an interesting experiment.

-My problem is that each of these tangents only delay my progress on creating productive code that actually leads the project to a useful state.
+My problem is that each of these tangents only delay my progress on creating productive code that leads the project to a useful state.